- Wisconsin Statutes § 36.115

 Grievance Procedure means the process through which certain working conditions, discipline, or dismissal of a UWM University Staff member with an expectation of continued employment can be appealed.

 Impartial Hearing Officer means a grievance review committee established through shared governance, an arbitrator employed by the Wisconsin Employment Relations Commission (WERC), or an arbitrator from a WERC or UWSA roster of neutral decision makers.
-At UWM, under the Standard Procedure, the Impartial Hearing Officer is the University Staff Council Grievance Committee.
+At UWM, under the Standard Procedure, the Impartial Hearing Officer is the University Staff Grievance Committee.

 Just Cause means a standard that is applied to determine the appropriateness of a disciplinary action.
 The elements of determining whether just cause exists include: